keep-starknet-strange/awesome-starkzap/README.md

 LIVE LINK: https://starknet-payroll.vercel.app/
 https://github.com/Demiladepy/starknet-payroll

+Privacy-First Payroll System
+A privacy-preserving payroll app on Starknet with Starkzap and Tongo: company dashboard, employee management, and optional private (encrypted) transfers.

 ---

 *Curated list of projects using Starkzap SDK which enables you to have Bitcoin in your app in minutes.*